Subgraph probability of random graphs with specified degrees and applications to chromatic number and connectivity: Proof of Theorem : chromatic number

 To prove Theorem~\ref{thm:chrom}, we carry all analysis from~\cite{frieze2007} for $G^*$ to $\G(n,\bfd)$.
 Both the upper and lower bound proofs for $\chi(G^*)$ in~\cite{frieze2007} use upper bounds on the probability of $G^*$ containing some set of edges $H$ where $M-2e(H)=\Omega(M)$.
-The upper bound of $\chi(G^*)$ follows by~\cite[Lemmas 1--3]{frieze2007}.
-These lemmas hold for $\G(n,\bfd)$ with exactly the same proofs, by applying inequalities~\eqn{graph_prob1} and~\eqn{graph_prob2} instead of~\eqn{CM_prob1} and~\eqn{CM_prob2}.
+The upper bound of $\chi(G^*)$ follows by~\cite[Lemmas 3.1--3.3]{frieze2007}. \fix{\cite[Lemmas 3.1 and 3.3]{frieze2007}} hold for $\G(n,\bfd)$ with exactly the same proofs, by applying inequalities~\eqn{graph_prob1} and~\eqn{graph_prob2} instead of~\eqn{CM_prob1} and~\eqn{CM_prob2}.
 The additional $1+o(1)$ factors in~\eqn{graph_prob1} and~\eqn{graph_prob2}, compared with~\eqn{CM_prob1} and~\eqn{CM_prob2}, do not affect the proof (in fact, any constant factor would do).
 As no switching analysis is required any more, we do not need condition (A2).
 Instead, we need $J(\bfd)=o(M)$ in order to apply~\eqn{graph_prob1} and~\eqn{graph_prob2}.
-This is guaranteed by our assumption (A1) and $\Delta=o(n)$ as follows: by (A1), $J(\bfd)/M=O((\Delta/n)^{\alpha})$ which is $o(1)$ if $\Delta=o(n)$.
+This is guaranteed by our assumption (A1) and $\Delta=o(n)$ as follows: by (A1), $J(\bfd)/M=O((\Delta/n)^{\alpha})$ which is $o(1)$ if $\Delta=o(n)$. \fix{The proof for~\cite[Lemma 3.2]{frieze2007} uses Azuma-Hoeffding type inequalities which do not hold in general for $\G(n,\bfd)$.
+In Section~\ref{sec:modification} we describe how to modify the concentration argument in ~\cite[Lemma 3.2]{frieze2007}.}

 The same translation of analysis holds for the lower bound proof.
 As we are working on $\G(n,\bfd)$ instead of $G^*$, it is sufficient if the probability $t^{-2n}$ beats the union bound over the total number of such partitions.
 This is always the case as there can be at most $t^n$ partitions into $t$ parts.
 Hence, for the lower bound we do not need conditions (A3) or $\Delta^2=o(n)$ any more.
 Instead, we impose $J(\bfd)=o(M)$ which validates the application of the probability bounds~\eqn{graph_prob1} and~\eqn{graph_prob2}.